emaaaanibrahim/emaaaanibrahim/README.md

 ### Hi there 👋

-- My education bachelor's degree, bioinformatics department , Faculty of computer science, Assuit University
+- I have a Bachelor's degree in bioinformatics from the Faculty of Computer and Information, Assuit University.
-- an energetic fresh graduate seeking to prepare myself for employment in the computing field, and improve my understanding of computer systems and their design by joining your company.
+- I'm an energetic fresh graduate seeking to prepare myself for employment in the software development field, and improve my understanding of computer systems and their design.
-- programming language c++ , c# , python , backend django
+- I write code in C++, C#, Python, and Django.
-- I have volunteer experience in Enactus , ACM , Triple bond team
+- I have volunteering experience at Enactus, ACM, and Triple bond team.
-- eman ibrahim

-- How to reach me: emanibrahim3555@gmail.com
+- Reach me at: emanibrahim3555@gmail.com